top of page

 Portfolio construction

 The ARC PCI Indices gather returns from over 100 Wealth Managers, allowing you to compare risk-adjusted performance.
 ARC offer four categories with differing risk levels.
-These risk bands are comparatively wide, but we can compare the ARC results on a risk-adjusted basis to the theoretical NBP as we did above.
+These risk bands are comparatively wide, but we can compare the ARC results on a risk-adjusted basis to the NBP portfolios.

 The 4 ARC indices